 Visual Studio Team Services Support¶

-Power Pack allows you to use TFS repositories hosted by Visual Studio Team Services (previously known as “Visual Studio Online”).
+Power Pack allows you to use TFS and Git repositories hosted by Visual Studio Team Services (previously known as “Visual Studio Online”).

 Adding a Visual Studio Team Services repository is done using the same procedures as adding any other repository.
 See Repositories for the basic steps of adding and configuring a repository.

 In order for Review Board to connect to your Visual Studio Team Services account, you need to configure alternate authentication credentials.
 From your account on Visual Studio Team Services, click your name in the upper right, then click My profile.
 From this screen, click Security in the upper left, and then click Alternate authentication credentials.

 From this screen, you can set a password for use with Review Board.
 If you wish to use a different user name from your primary one, you may also set that.

 If you get a message saying “Alternate credentials are disabled on this account,” you’ll need to have your VisualStudio.com administrator enable this support.